Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 Zones with a smaller range, such as 90% to 100%, may be recommended by some healthcare providers.

 How is a personal best peak flow measured?

-Each child's peak flow zones are based on his or her personal best peak flow.
-To establish your child's personal best peak flow, have your child take his or her peak flow measurement each day at the same time for 2 to 3 weeks, when the asthma is under control.
-The highest reading over this period of time is your child's peak flow.
+Each child's peak flow zones are based on their personal best peak flow.
+To establish your child's personal best peak flow, have your child take their peak flow measurement each day at the same time for 2 to 3 weeks, when the asthma is under control.
+The highest reading during this time is your child's peak flow.

 Your child's provider will use peak flow and spirometer results, discussed below, to help set up your child's asthma management plan.